TIY-LR-NET-2015-Fall/Week-3-day-2/README.md

 4. Indicate which hand has the highest value and what that value is.
 5. Show the min and max card for each hand.
 6. Display which hand has the most hearts.
-* You'll make the request in the Controller, sending data to the View